antarasengupta26624/qbs181finalproject/README.md

 ### A. Word Cloud

 The first dataset, from Bender et al. (2024), includes data from 824k reviews of wines from the Vivino platform.
+The dataset was contains a variety of information regarding multiple types of wine, such as year, region, rating, alcohol percentage, price, grape composition, and reviews.
+In addition to this dataset, the researchers conducted an in-person wine ranking study with 256 participants.
+However, for the purposes of this project, we focused exclusively on the Vivino data.

-The reviews for wine include a picture of the label, a rating from the user on a scale of 1 to 5, and an explanation of the rating or any comments regarding the flavor of the wine.
-Some of the more commonly used words in these reviews include taste, palate, nose, hint, fruity, full-bodied, drink, and sweet.
-Upon first glance, these words appear to be neutral to positive in sentiment, so we then investigated what kind of rating these reviews are associated with.
-The distribution of ratings ranges from 3 to 4.6, with an average rating of approximately 4.6.
-The positive sentiment of the most frequently used words were reflected in average ratings close to 5.
+Each wine review includes a photo of the label, a user rating on a scale of 1 to 5, and a written explanation or comments on the wine’s flavor.
+Commonly used terms in these reviews include "taste," "palate," "nose," "hint," "fruity," "full-bodied," "drink," and "sweet."
+At first glance, these terms seem to carry a neutral to positive sentiment, so we investigated their association with ratings.
+The distribution of ratings ranges from 3.0 to 4.6, with an average rating of approximately 4.6.
+The positive sentiment reflected in the most frequently used words is consistent with the high average ratings, which tend to cluster around 4.5 to 5.0.

 <iframe src="assets/wine.html" width=800 height=600 frameBorder=0></iframe>